Aerospace Dreams

 On the same day that Japan attacked Pearl Harbour, it also bombed Darwin and Singapore.
 To help in the defence of Australia, three squadrons of Spitfire Mk VCs were shipped out, the pilots including two RAF veterans from the African campaign; Clive "Killer" Caldwell commanded the wing in defence of Darwin, with RM "Bobby" Gibbs as his sidekick.
 They were later re-equipped with Mk VIIIs in the Pacific islands, where Gibbs adopted the famous "Sharkmouth" paint scheme before the two partners in crime, fed up with General MacArthur relegating them to shooting up farm animals so his All-Amurrican heroes could take the glory of battle, headed up the notorious and successful Morotai Mutiny.
 At much the same time they were caught running a booze racket to supply the Yanks there.
 Caldwell was cashiered for the smuggling, but Gibbs got off as he was only "following orders".

-In the absence of Supermarine interest, and of official RAAF support, suppose that engineers at Australian-American deep repair depot ARD 14, in the same secret hidey-hole as the booze stash, knocked up some Twinfires out of the "written-off" machines they already had.
-The serial No. identities of the various airframes in these models have been carefully researched.
+In the absence of Supermarine interest, and of official RAAF support, suppose that engineers at Australian-American deep repair depot ARD 14, crossed paths with Tanner on his way home from the Mosquito project, and he offered to knock up some Twinfires out of the "written-off" machines they already had.
+They set him up in the same secret hidey-hole as the booze stash.
+The serial No. identities of the various airframes in these models have been carefully researched - they were all official write-offs, sent to 14 ARD or a nearby satellite) for breakup as spares.

 First off the line was a one-off "Mk.
 V-V (five-five)" for the Darwin campaign.
 The big problems with the Mk V Spitfires were its short range and reaching the altitide the attackers flew at.
 The V-V was therefore optimised for range and altitude, at the expense of manoeuvrability.
 That required a high aspect ratio for the wing, so high that the strycture was barely stiff enough.
 Fuel tanks in the centre section and unoccupied cockpit replaced half the armament and one of the pilots, so takeoff and landing speeds were little changed.
 Other subtle design features seen in the model include outboard elevator balances and twin trim tabs, each with twin actuators.
 A standard 30 gal. "slipper" drop tank could be fitted beneath each fuselage.